aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 * Custom rule source file and its local or S3 location.
 You can learn more about how to write custom rules at `How to Write Custom Debugger Rules <https://github.com/awslabs/sagemaker-debugger/blob/master/docs/analysis.md#writing-a-custom-rule>`__
 * Rule evaluator image for the corresponding region available from `Amazon SageMaker Debugger Custom Rule Images <https://docs.aws.amazon.com/sagemaker/latest/dg/debuger-custom-rule-registry-ids.html>`__

+To learn more about how to write your custom rules and use them see `SageMaker Debugger Custom Rules <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-custom-rules.html>`__

 Sample Usage
 ~~~~~~~~~~~~

-For this example, we plan to evaluate an altered version of the Vanishing Gradient rule against our model training.
-Our rule would check the gradients and assert that the gradients are always above a certain threshold.
+For this example, we evaluate an altered version of the Vanishing Gradient rule against our model training.
+The rule checks the gradients and asserts that the mean value of the gradients at any step is always above a certain threshold.
 The source code for the rule is available `here <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/tensorflow_keras_custom_rule/rules/my_custom_rule.py>`__ and is assumed to be in the relative directory path ``rules/custom_gradient_rule.py``.
 The region where you'll run the training job is assumed to be ``us-east-1``.

-To evaluate the custom rule against the training, you would do:
+To evaluate the custom rule against the training, do:

 .. code:: python